Clinical data

 Clinical data for clinical evaluation

-The systematic conduct of a scientific literature search is a carefully planned process that includes not only extracting data from appropriate sources and determining their relevance for clinical evaluation, but also a critical assessment of methodological quality.
-Appropriate weighting of the literature is also necessary to ensure a reliable evidence base.
+The systematic conduct of a scientific literature search is a carefully planned process.
+It not only involves extracting data from appropriate sources and assessing their relevance to the clinical evaluation, but also includes a critical appraisal of the methodological quality of the literature.
+An appropriate weighting of the evidence is essential to ensure a reliable evidence base.

-Product-specific scientific literature searches in medical journals (e.g., via PubMed, Embase, and other databases), textbooks, and product registries can identify clinical data.
-This data can relate to the product under consideration or to products proven to be similar/equivalent.
+Product-specific scientific literature searches in medical journals (e.g., via PubMed, Embase, and other databases), specialist books, and product registries can be used to identify clinical data.
+These data may relate to the device under evaluation or to devices that have been demonstrated to be equivalent.

-The need for a clinical trial is usually determined during the clinical evaluation.
-If deficiencies in clinical data are discovered during this process, i.e., these data are insufficient or of insufficient quality, they must be collected as part of clinical trials.
+The need for a clinical investigation is typically identified during the clinical evaluation.
+If gaps in clinical data are revealed ‒ i.e., if data are insufficient in quantity or quality ‒ they must be generated through clinical investigations.

-The figure shows the regulatory decision-making process for corresponding clinical trials.
-Whether a clinical trial requires approval or notification depends on the type of clinical trial.
-However, every clinical trial must comply with at least the applicable parts of EN ISO 14155 and the GDPR (General Data Protection Regulation) and, in most cases, involve an ethics committee.
+The regulatory decision pathway for determining the appropriate type of clinical investigation is illustrated in the corresponding figure.
+Whether a clinical investigation requires prior authorisation or notification depends on the type of clinical investigation.
+However, every clinical investigation must at a minimum comply with the applicable sections of EN ISO 14155 and the General Data Protection Regulation (GDPR), and in most cases, approval from an ethics committee is also required.

 Clinical trials

-As soon as an authorized medical device is made available on the Union market and used in practice, clinical data can be collected from post-market surveillance (PMS) or, if applicable, from post-market clinical follow-up (PMCF).
-Conducting PMS is mandatory; whether a PMCF is necessary is determined by the clinical evaluation.
-Activities within the scope of the PMS may include, for example, handling complaints, vigilance activities, interviewing patients or users, evaluating any feedback, and researching databases of supervisory authorities on incidents and safety corrective actions in the field of similar products on the market.
-They also include product-specific measures within the scope of the PMCF, including PMCF studies (see above).
-The collection of “real-world data” (= data from everyday clinical practice) always follows an active, continuous, and, above all, planned, methodical approach.
-The evaluation of such clinical data makes it possible, among other things, to identify and resolve underestimated complications and problems that were not recognized before market launch, as well as unforeseen use of a product throughout its entire product life cycle.
+Once an approved medical device is made available on the Union market and used in practice, clinical data can be collected from post-market surveillance (PMS) or, if applicable, from post-market clinical follow-up (PMCF).
+While PMS is mandatory for all devices, the necessity of PMCF must be determined as part of the clinical evaluation.
+PMS activities may include, for example, handling complaints, vigilance activities, surveys involving patients or users, evaluation of feedback, and researching databases of competent authorities on incidents and safety corrective actions in the field of similar products on the market.
+They also include product-specific measures within the framework of the PMCF, including PMCF studies (see above).
+The collection of ‘real-world data’ (= data from everyday clinical practice) always follows an active, continuous and, above all, planned methodological approach.
+The evaluation of such clinical data enables, among other things, the identification and elimination of underestimated complications and problems that were not recognised prior to market launch, as well as unforeseen use of a product during the entire product life cycle.